 - Power of Attorney.
 A power of attorney is a document that authorizes a person you trust to handle your financial matters when you cannot.
 With this in place, your agent can pay your bills and manage your finances if you are incapacitated.

-- Living Will.
-A living will has two components.
+- Health Care Directive.
+A health care directive, or a living will, has two components.
 The first is naming a healthcare representative.
 Your representative can access your medical records and make health care decisions for you if you are unable to do so.
 The second is an advance directive which allows you to specify your wishes about life-prolonging treatment such as feeding tubes and intubation if you have an end-stage condition or terminal illness.

 Fortunately, making a valid will and creating other Mississippi estate planning documents is easy with online estate planning templates.